 ♥ Who reads Heart Sisters?
 The vast majority of my readers live in the U.S. 🇺🇸 followed by the U.K.🇬🇧 and then by my own beautiful home, Canada 🇨🇦 (known by some Americans as commie-pinko land of socialized medicine).
 Most readers are heart patients or their family members (or women worried that they might become heart patients) although I do have a small but madly keen readership of breast cancer patients – even though I don’t write about breast cancer.
 Hundreds of physicians, nurses and other clinicians also subscribe to my blog.
 So far, this site has attracted over 17 million views from 190 countries.

 ♥ How do you make money off Heart Sisters?
 I don’t.
-In fact, I pay an annual fee to my blog host, WordPress, to prevent them from running any ads on my site.
+In fact, I pay an annual fee to my blog host, WordPress, to prevent them from running those annoying ads on my site.
 Heart Sisters is fully self-funded, independent and advertising/conflict-of-interest free, although I am contacted almost daily by for-profit organizations wanting to buy advertising space, or place banner ads, or submit guest posts to help sell their products.
 My answer is always NO.